twitter/finatra/source/user-guide/json/index.markdown

 ## Basics
 ===============================

-Finatra improves on the already excellent [jackson-module-scala](https://github.com/FasterXML/jackson-module-scala).
-JSON support is provided in the [finatra-jackson](https://github.com/FasterXML/jackson) library which can be used outside of Finatra as a replacement for the [jackson-scala-module](https://github.com/FasterXML/jackson-module-scala) or [jerkson](https://github.com/codahale/jerkson).
+Finatra improves on the already excellent [jackson-module-scala](https://github.com/FasterXML/jackson-module-scala) for JSON support.
+Note that the [finatra-jackson](https://github.com/FasterXML/jackson) library can be used outside of Finatra as a replacement for the [jackson-scala-module](https://github.com/FasterXML/jackson-module-scala) or [jerkson](https://github.com/codahale/jerkson).

 ### Features